ibexa/documentation-developer/docs/infrastructure_and_maintenance/performance.md

 ### Web server

-- Use Nginx/Apache even for development, as PHP's built-in web server (as exposed via Symfony's `server:*` commands) is only able to handle one request at a time (including JS/CSS/* asset loading, etc.).
+- Use Nginx/Apache even for development, as PHP's built-in web server (as exposed via Symfony's `server:*` commands) is only able to handle one request at a time (including JS/CSS/* asset loading, and more).
 - Use a recent version of nginx, set up https, and enable http/2 to reduce connection latency on parallel requests.

 ### PHP